KensingtonOscupant/germanyinc-shareholders-clu/README.md

 4. [Data](#data)

 ## Introduction
-This tool is used in a research project on shareholders of publicly traded companies.
+This tool is made for a research project on shareholders of publicly traded companies.
 The tool allows the user to match and categorize companies based on a set of target and matched strings.
 The tool is designed to be run in a terminal and operates on a CSV file that contains the target and matched strings.
 The tool will then prompt the user to match the target and matched strings by assigning a unique ID to each set of matching companies.

 ## How it Works
 The tool uses the Python standard library to accomplish its task.
 It reads the contents of a CSV file and prompts the user to match the target and matched strings.
 The user inputs their match decision by typing one of the following keys: 'n', '1', '2', 'u', 'b', or 'q'.